ChelseaYYu/Seattle-Airbnb-Price-Prediction/README.md

   - Numerical attributes are imputed using the median to handle outliers.
   - Categorical attributes are imputed with the most frequent category to maintain the distribution.

-### Handling Missing Data
-Missing values are imputed using the mean for numerical columns and the most frequent category for categorical columns to ensure the dataset is suitable for predictive modeling.

 ## Model Building
 ### Baseline Model